chuck650/openssl-ca/README.md

-# Task based reference guide
+# openssl-ca: An OpenSSL based Certificate Authority for private networks

 ## Check what hosts are affected by a playbook